iprokin/Py_XPPCALL/README.md

 (d) You don't need an X server on a Windows platform to run XPP in silent mode, so I guess these functions might make XPP a little more usable in the event that you don't have a working X server in Windows!

 ### Examples
-Please see the several python example files for syntax usage.
+Please see the several python example files for syntax usage (Py_XPPCALL_Example\*.py).
 We also comment the xppcall.py file extensively.

 #### An example of usage with Hodgkin-Huxley neuron model for numerical optimization